Managing a work-from-home team can be stressful.

 5. Overbearing Oversight

 Keeping tabs on what your team is up to and ensuring the quality is up to par are essential for any manager.
-There are times when this can go too far, though — such as making designers or writers await approval from half a dozen people before publishing their work.
+There are times when this can go too far, though — such as ignoring complaints about employees struggling with computer-related issues.

 Like we mentioned earlier, time differences can be tricky with remote teams.
 Think about how much slower your projects will move if employees need to wait a day before being greenlit to put their material online.